James4Ever0/notes/vnc recording, gui recording, terminal recording,.md

 timecode and Metadata is important in gui action recordings

 we need to embed the timecode and session uuid into terminal capture, monitor capture and video/audio capture.

 ---

+use customized vnc client to simplify human input events and translate into specific events to server, eliminating various disturbance like random moving cursor, dragging and dropping etc

+---